David Singer (poker player): World Series of Poker

 Singer has garnered considerable success in World Series of Poker play.
 He is the only person to make the final table of the three largest buy-in No-Limit Hold'em events in a single year at the World Series of Poker, which he did in 2003.
-At the 2003 WSOP, Singer made the final table of the Main Event, busting out in ninth place.
+At the 2003 WSOP, Singer made the final table of the Main Event, busting out in ninth place, earning $120,000.

 Singer's biggest result at the 2006 World Series of Poker was a sixth-place finish in the $50,000 HORSE event, earning $411,840.
 This tournament's final table was broadcast by ESPN and was one of the toughest final tables in the history of the WSOP.
-It featured two world champions, Doyle Brunson and Jim Bechtel, as well as multi-bracelet winners Dewey Tomko, T. J. Cloutier, Phil Ivey, and Chip Reese who went on to win the tournament after the longest heads-up play in the history of the World Series of Poker.
+It featured two world champions, Doyle Brunson and Jim Bechtel, as well as multi-bracelet winners Dewey Tomko, T. J. Cloutier, Phil Ivey, and Chip Reese.

 After being away from the majority of the 2007 WSOP for personal reasons, he became the first player to make back-to-back final tables in the $50,000 HORSE event, again finishing sixth.

 At the 2008 World Series of Poker in the $1,500 Pot-Limit Hold'em event, Singer won his first bracelet earning $214,131.

 At the 2017 World Series of Poker, Singer won his second career WSOP bracelet in a $1,500 H.O.R.S.E. event.
 He earned $203,709 for the victory.